kubedb/docs/docs/guides/mysql/scaling/horizontal-scaling/group_replication.md

 **Create MySQLOpsRequest:**

-In order to scale up your cluster, you have to create a `MySQLOpsRequest` cr with your desired number of members after scaling.
+To scale up your cluster, you have to create a `MySQLOpsRequest` cr with your desired number of members after scaling.
 Below is the YAML of the `MySQLOpsRequest` cr that we are going to create,

 ```yaml
 apiVersion: ops.kubedb.com/v1alpha1